-Written Case Analyses 100 Points (25 Points each)
+Written Case Analyses (75 Points)

-Each student will prepare written analyses of 4 cases in the textbook.
+Each student will prepare written analyses of 3 cases in the textbook.
 Each written case analysis is worth 25 points.
 As a suggested guide to conducting such strategic analyses, you should read Appendix A in the text entitled "Analyzing Strategic Health Care Cases".
 In writing your case analysis, you may use an outline format with "expanded bullet points" as long as your ideas, statements, and recommendations are expressed fully.
 Please answer all case questions.
 Students are encouraged to do outside research (such as to visit websites) as needed to investigate contextual factors related to the case.
 Students are encouraged to be creative.

-Each written case analysis should be completed in MS Word.
+Each written case analysis should be no less than two-pages long and completed in MS Word.
 All files must be submitted on Blackboard should be 12-pt font double-spaced, and 1 inch margins all around.
 Some cases study questions may be used in multiple modules and may be used in the Discussion Board.